ecoObs-Lab/BATML/README.md

 The package contains classes to load audio files, create sonagrams, find bat calls and a simple example for an UI showing waveform and sonagram.

-## Example application BATML
+## Example application BATMLTool
-Currently work in progress
+Currently work in progress a simple application showing the use of BatSoundHandling in combination with CoreML for sonagram based species identification